 Overview

-Key Results are quarterly outcomes by which success is measured for an objective.
-They provide clarity on where a team should focus their work, and tell us when we declare victory.
-Key results use the measurement From value - To Target which can be updated on a daily, weekly, bi-weekly, monthly, or quarterly basis.
+Key Results are outcomes by which success is measured for an objective.
+They provide clarity on where a team should focus its work, and what victory looks like.

-Key Result Best Practices
+Setting Key Results - Best Practices

 - Key results shouldn’t be action items, or be subject to interpretation.